Digitization of Quarterly Business Reviews (QBRs)

 In the case of a Digital Business Review, a Virtual CSM automates everything a CSM does before, during, and after a QBR.
 The only difference is DBRs are for the long tail CSM unmanaged accounts.

-So the amount of time a CSM would spend, maybe three to eight hours, creating one QBR for one customer, you can create these DBRs for every customer account in a perpetual manner.
-And these are always up to date.
+So the amount of time a CSM would spend, for example, three to eight hours, creating one QBR for one customer in one quarter, you can create Digital Business Reviews for every customer account in a perpetual manner.
+And these are always up-to-date.

 And yes, you may want to change these from time to time, for example, to incorporate a new product or a new feature, but the change would apply to all the accounts that get the DBR based on the conditional logic you provide.